Hacking Uber: Threatening Implications of Malicious Attacks to its Customers

 New York Attorney General Eric Schneiderman launched an investigation into the hack, according to Press Secretary Amy Spitalnick.

-Earlier this year, Uber agreed to 20 years of privacy audits after the FTC said it had “failed consumers” after a 2014 data breach.
+Earlier this year, Uber agreed to 20 years of privacy audits.
+This is just after the FTC said it had “failed consumers” after a 2014 data breach.

-In that separate case, the FTC said Uber failed consumers by misrepresenting the extent to which it monitored its employees’ access to personal information about users and drivers, and by misrepresenting that it took reasonable steps to secure that data.
+In that separate case, the FTC said Uber failed consumers by misrepresenting its security measures.
+Further, Uber failed to monitor its employees’ access to personal information about users and drivers.
+Such negligence has caused the breach into the users’ most personal data.

 The data breaches, while small in comparison to Yahoo’s 3 billion-account cyberattack, is the latest of several missteps within the ride-hailing giant.

-The company has fielded scrutiny over allegations of sexual harassment and workplace misconduct, has lost numerous executives amid dissent within the board of directors, and has sparred with regulators from London to Singapore.
+The company has fielded scrutiny over allegations of sexual harassment and workplace misconduct.
+Moreover, numerous executives have been sparring with the board of directors, as well as with regulators from London to Singapore.